makersacademy/acebook-rails-template/README.md

 [You can find the engineering project outline here.](https://github.com/makersacademy/course/tree/master/engineering_projects/rails)

+We completed this project in as a group of 4 working with a combination of pair programming individual work and mobbing through the requirements laid out in our user stories.
+Through the 2 weeks this project took to complete we strenghtend our abillity to work in a team enviroment and built on our fundamental understanding of ruby and rails to build the app.

 # Prerequisites
 There is a list of gems in the Gemfile that need to be installed to run the file so be careful to run the below command in the command line.